shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 *Requires Bond Affinity, Level 3.*

-Whenever you finish a long rest, you may switch out a Bond Affinity option you know with another Bond Affinity option you don’t know.
-Both Bond Affinity options must be from the same list.
+Whenever you finish a long rest or level up, you may switch out a Bond Affinity option you know with another Bond Affinity option you don’t know.
+Both Bond Affinity options must be from the Bond Affinity list.

+When you level up, you may choose to learn 2 additional Bond Affinity options from the Bond Affinity list, permanently.
+If you do, you lose this feature.

 # Subclasses